Best Airline Credit Cards

 - Is the United Explorer Card worth it?

-The United Explorer card is worth the annual fee if you fly more than a few times per year with United, especially if you can meet the sign-up bonus threshold and stay with one or more of United’s hotel partners.
+The United Explorer card is worth the annual fee if you fly more than a few times per year with United, especially if you can meet the sign-up bonus thresholds and stay with one or more of United’s hotel partners.
 It’s easy to accumulate reward miles through bonus purchasing categories, and even easier to redeem miles for trips within the U.S. and Canada.

 Best American Airlines credit card